Andy Murray: 2011: Consistency and two more Masters

-2012: Olympic Gold, US Open champion, and Wimbledon runner-up
+2012: Olympic Gold, US Open champion

-With Ivan Lendl as his new full-time coach, Murray began the season by playing in the 2012 Brisbane International.
-He overcame a slow start in his first two matches to win his 22nd title by beating Alexandr Dolgopolov in the final.
-In doubles, he lost in the quarter-finals against second seeds Jürgen Melzer and Philipp Petzschner in a tight match.
-After an exhibition tournament, Murray made it to the semi-finals of the 2012 Australian Open, where he was defeated by Djokovic in a four-hour-and 50-minute match.
+With Ivan Lendl as his new full-time coach, Murray won Brisbane beating Alexandr Dolgopolov in the final.
+In doubles, he lost in the quarter-finals against Jürgen Melzer and Philipp Petzschner.
+After an exhibition tournament, Murray reached the semi-finals of the 2012 Australian Open, where he lost to Novak Djokovic in a four-hour-and 50-minute match.

-At the Dubai Duty Free Tennis Championships, Murray defeated Djokovic in the semi-finals, but lost in the final to Roger Federer.
+At Dubai, Murray beat Djokovic in the semi-finals, but lost the final to Roger Federer.
 After an early defeat at the BNP Paribas Open, Murray made the final of the Miami Masters, losing to Djokovic.
 Murray then had quarter-final losses at the Monte Carlo Masters and Barcelona Open, and a third round loss at the Italian Open.
 Murray battled back spasms throughout the French Open, and in the quarter-finals, he was beaten by David Ferrer.

-Murray lost in the opening round of the Queen's Club Championships to No. 65 Nicolas Mahut.
-At Wimbledon, Murray set the then record for the latest finish at the championships when he completed a four-set victory over Marcos Baghdatis at 23:02 BST, which was eclipsed by the 2018 Wimbledon men's singles semi-finals which saw play being completed at 23:03 BST.
-Murray beat Jo-Wilfried Tsonga in the semi-final in four sets to become the first male British player to reach the final of Wimbledon since Bunny Austin in 1938.
-In the final, he faced Federer, but after taking the first set, he lost the match in four sets.
+Murray lost in the opening round of Queen's to No. 65 Nicolas Mahut.
+At Wimbledon, Murray set the then record for the latest finish at the championships when he completed a four-set victory over Marcos Baghdatis at 23:02 BST (surpassed by one minute by the 2018 men's singles semi-finals).
+Murray beat Jo-Wilfried Tsonga in the semi-final in four sets to become the first male British player to reach the Wimbledon final since Bunny Austin in 1938.
+In the final, he lost to Federer in four sets.